 One of the most common problems older dogs suffer from is the loss of mobility in the joints.

-One of the most common problems older dogs suffer from is the loss of mobility in the joints.
-Just like us, they are prone to stiffness and joint pain as their bodies age.
+One of the most common challenges older dogs struggle with is joint stiffness.
+Just like us, they are prone to stiffness as their bodies age.
 To some extent these symptoms can be relieved by encouraging exercise, keeping a dog warm and dry, and keeping them at a healthy weight.
-But often some form of dog joint supplement medication or professional treatment becomes necessary to keep the afflicted dog comfortable.
+But often some form of dog joint supplement can help support joint health and keep the dog comfortable.

 Supplements for supple joints